Please be sure to check out our “Safe In Maine” information to help prepare for Summer 2021.

 Driving directly to Kippewa is ideal.
 We know this isn’t possible for everyone, so if flying to camp we ask that a parent (or another responsible adult) accompany their camper to navigate airports and proper use of PPE, and then bring their child to camp.

-Importantly, we will be offering shared bus transportation HOME to CT / NY and Boston, similarly to previous seasons, since by this point camp will be functioning as a larger pod.
+Importantly, we will be offering shared bus transportation HOME to CT / NY and Boston, similarly to previous seasons, since by this point camp will be functioning as a larger pod. *Please note, we do not provide transportation home at the end of our two week option.

 There are four options for sending your bags to and from camp: